 “Yes.
 Christopher.”
-She bumped her son in the shoulder.
+She bumped him in the shoulder.
 “Say hi.”

 Chris did no such thing.

 “I’m so sorry.
 But I have to get to work.”
-Teresa kissed her son on the forehead and backed away down the broken path.
+Teresa kissed her son on the forward and backed away down the broken path.

 Chris turned his back to the old woman and watched his mother.
 He desperately wanted to yell out to her to come back, but his words hadn’t worked in his favor all morning.
 Maybe his eyes would.
 And he tried his best, in that final moment, to conjure up some tears.
 But nothing.

 “He has snacks in his bag and I assure you, he’ll be on his best behavior.”
-Then, she returned to the car.
+Then, she turned to the car.

 “We’ll take good care of him.”